Dissipative Emergence of Inflation from Quasi-Cyclic Universe

-using the in-in formalism and finding the moment in time at which this ratio is equal to one \cite{Peloso:2016gqs}.
-Due to the technical complications involved in computing the loop diagram we leave this for future work and instead make an order of magnitude estimate as in Ref.~\cite{DeRocco:2021rzv}. }
+using the in-in formalism and finding the moment in time at which this ratio is equal to $1$ \cite{Peloso:2016gqs}.
+Because of the technical complications involved in computing the loop diagram, we leave this for future work and instead make an order of magnitude estimate as in Ref.~\cite{DeRocco:2021rzv}. }

 In order to facilitate our analysis, we also need approximate expressions for the energy density of the gauge field as well as for the backreaction term in the background equation of motion of the axion.
 Using again the saddle-point approximation, we obtain